reyemb/AISExplorer/README.md

 # AISExplorer
-AISExplorer can be used to locate vessels or to scrape all vessely in an AREA
+AISExplorer can be used to locate vessels or to scrape all vessely in an AREA.
+Also free proxies can be used out of the box.

 ## Installation